tantrev/drug-target-pocket-funnel/README.md

 ## Disclaimer

-Complete reproduction of the paper's pipeline involves manual steps and requires the Schrödinger Small-Molecule Drug Discovery Suite (and an appropriate license).
+Complete reproduction of the paper's pipeline involves manual steps and requires the SchrÃ¶dinger Small-Molecule Drug Discovery Suite (and an appropriate license).
 These are not included in this repository.

-Please note that some scripts in this repository may not function properly without the appropriate `sitemap_results.csv`, `sitemap_results_with_quality_metrics.csv`, and `final_filtered_sites.csv` files.
-These files contain Schrödinger-specific outputs that have been excluded from the public repository to comply with the terms of Schrödinger's End User License Agreement.
+Please note that some scripts in this repository may not function properly without the appropriate `sitemap_results.csv`, `sitemap_results_with_quality_metrics.csv`.
+These files contain SchrÃ¶dinger-specific outputs that have been excluded from the public repository to comply with the terms of SchrÃ¶dinger's End User License Agreement.
 The affected scripts are provided for reference purposes only.

-Accessing the complete data and code may require a Schrödinger software license.
-We have endeavored to provide all other non-Schrödinger files necessary to understand and reproduce our work.
+Accessing the complete data and code may require a SchrÃ¶dinger software license.
+We have endeavored to provide all other non-SchrÃ¶dinger files necessary to understand and reproduce our work.

 **Note**: This repository is provided for transparency and reproducibility purposes related to the published paper.
 The scripts and data are specific to this project and its unique workflow.